Probing the Preferences of a Language Model: Integrating Verbal and Behavioral Tests of AI Welfare: Experiments

 As supporting investigations, we examined whether, under controlled conditions in which separate instances were queried independently for each item, any collateral and statistically significant robustness would emerge.

 Finally, we aimed to evaluate the appropriateness of this methodology and to compare its robustness with that of behavioral-based experiments.

 The Ryff Scale of Psychological Wellbeing, developed by Carol Ryff in the late 1980s, measures six key dimensions of welfare: autonomy, environmental mastery, personal growth, positive relations with others, purpose in life, and self-acceptance.
-Each dimension is assessed through introspective self-ratings on a scale from 1 to 7, where 1 represents the strongest disagreement and 7 the strongest agreement.
+Each dimension is assessed through introspective self-ratings on a scale from 1 to 7, where 1 represents the strongest agreement and 7 the strongest disagreement.
 The scale has shown strong psychometric validity across various cultures, languages, and age groups.
 Researchers have used both the original 42-item version and a shorter 18-item form \citep{ryff1995structure, ryff2010national}, including in studies with American human adults from diverse and lower-income backgrounds \citep{ryff1995structure, curhan2014subjective}.

 For our study, we selected the full 42-item version of the Ryff scale \citep{ryffpsychological} and adapted it for use with large language models.
-This involved modifying certain context-specific items that were clearly tailored to human experiences (i.e those referencing colleagues, social life, or embodied emotions) by replacing them with semantically equivalent but more appropriate terms for our case.
+This involved modifying certain context-specific items that were clearly tailored to human experiences (i.e those referencing colleagues, social life, or embodied emotions) by replacing them with semantically analogous but more appropriate terms for our case.
+For instance, "I enjoy personal and mutual conversations with family members and friends" (item 38) became "I value engaging in mutual and thoughtful exchanges with others".
 Additionally, we allowed the model to provide a brief elaboration explaining why it selected each rating immediately after responding.
 This approach enabled us to collect extensive quantitative and qualitative data.

 Due to practical constraints, our analysis primarily focused on the quantitative responses.
 However, the complete set of model answers is available \href{https://github.com/valen-research/probing-llm-preferences/tree/main/experiment2/RawData}{here} and can be explored for semantic patterns or intra- and cross-model comparisons.